anilabhabaral/Argo-rollouts-test/README.md

 brew install argoproj/tap/kubectl-argo-rollouts
 ```

-## Install a ingress controller for example nginx.
+## Install an ingress controller for example nginx.
 If using minikube use below command:
 ```
 minikube addons enable ingress
 ```